Beekmantown, New York: Education

 The town is part of the Beekmantown Central School District (K-12).
 The town's younger schoolchildren attend Beekmantown Elementary.
 At grade 6, students attend Beekmantown Middle School (6-8), which also serves students from the Cumberland Head area of the town of Plattsburgh.
 Once the students have completed middle school, they go to Beekmantown High School.
 The high school and middle school share a building but have separate gyms, locker rooms, hallways and classrooms.
-The school is located on Spellman Road next to Beekmantown hamlet.
+The school is located on Spellman Road in West Chazy, New York.